Broadband Breakfast on July 20, 2022 – Summer of Broadband: Indiana

 Wednesday, July 20, 2022, 12 Noon ET – Summer of Broadband: Indiana

 State broadband offices will play a critical role in the rollout of the Infrastructure, Investment and Jobs Act’s Broadband Equity, Access and Deployment program.
 In the months of July and August, Broadband Breakfast will take the pulse of broadband efforts at the state level in visits to about half-dozen states across the country.
-On July 20, we will speak with Jodi Golden, the State Infrastructure Administrator and Chief Broadband Officer of the Office of Gov. Eric Holcomb, as well as Earnie Holtrey, the Program Manager for the Director of the Indiana Broadband Office of Lt.
-Governor Suzanne Crouch.
+On July 20, we will speak with key officials, including the State Infrastructure Administrator and Chief Broadband Officer of the Office of Gov. Eric Holcomb, the Program Manager for the Director of the Indiana Broadband Office of Lt.
+Governor Suzanne Crouch, and the director of the Purdue Center for Regional Development.
 Join us at 12 Noon ET to learn what the Hoosier state is doing in bringing a plan together on broadband policy.

 Panelists: